WallStreetMojo

 Troubleshooting Excel Formulas

-We all work with Excel, and it’s a formula.
-It is always a case that we tend to get some errors or unexpected results associated with the formula we use in Excel.
-Sometimes, we might get errors such as #N/A, #VALUE! etc. Sometimes we may want a date but getting numbers as a result.
-Or sometimes, We apply a formula, but it is not calculating the results throughout the sheet cells.
-To avoid such a situation, we troubleshoot those excel formulas.
+We all work with Excel and its formula.
+However, it is always the case that we tend to get some errors or unexpected results associated with the formula we use in Excel.
+Sometimes, we might get errors such as "#N/A," "#VALUE!" etc. Sometimes we may want a date but get numbers as a result.
+And sometimes, we apply a formula, but it does not calculate the results throughout the sheet cells.
+To avoid such a situation, we troubleshoot those Excel formulas.

-All these are the cases in which you will have formula errors.
-Finding the bug/error in Excel formula is a tedious job sometimes, which can cause you a lot of time as well as money (Since you might be unproductive until the formula error gets resolved if working in an organization and ideally sitting idle which causes loss of money for organization).
+All these are the cases in which we may have formula errors.
+Finding the bug/error in an Excel formula is a tedious job sometimes, which can cause you a lot of time as well as money (Since you might be unproductive until the formula error gets resolved if working in an organization and ideally sitting idle which causes loss of money for organization).

-However, there are some checkpoints; you know the same as everywhere around the globe?
-If you follow those methods, some of the formula errors can be eliminated.
-We call such checkpoints as formula troubleshooting methods.
-In this article, we will make you go through with some of the Excel’s most common formula errors and how to troubleshoot those to eliminate the errors.
+However, there are some checkpoints.
+Do we know the same as everywhere around the globe?
+If we follow those methods, we can eliminate some formula errors.
+We call such checkpoints formula troubleshooting methods.
+This article will make you go through some of Excel's most common formula errors and how to troubleshoot those to eliminate the errors.

 Excel Troubleshooting